-Here is another update on framing lumber prices.
-Early in 2013 lumber prices came close to the housing bubble highs - and prices are once again near the bubble highs.
+Here is another monthly update on framing lumber prices.
+Current prices are well above the bubble highs.

 Click on graph for larger image in graph gallery.

 Right now Random Lengths prices are up 44% from a year ago, and CME futures are up about 52% year-over-year.

 There is a seasonal pattern for lumber prices.
 Prices frequently peak around May, and bottom around October or November - although there is quite a bit of seasonal variability.

 Tariffs on lumber, steel and aluminum are impacting housing costs.
 And rising costs - both material and labor - will be headwinds for the building industry this year.